 The Churchill Foundation also funds Special Research Grant Program.
 Churchill Scholars will be eligible for up to $2,000 in research expenses approved in advance by the Foundation.
 The Special Research Grant may be used to pay for travel to a conference where a Churchill Scholar has been invited to present a paper, to buy specialized software related to his or her research interests, or other expenses that the Foundation will consider on a case-to-case basis.

 Applicants must be U.S. citizens.
 Only graduating seniors are eligible to apply.
 Applicants must be between the ages of 19 and 26 and must possess a bachelor's degree at the time the scholarship begins.
 Applicants may hold a Master's, but not a Ph.D.
 Applicants should have good character and demonstrate a concern about the critical issues that face the world.

 Applicants should have an exceptional academic record.
 Winners usually have at least a 3.9 G.P.A.
 The selection committee is also seeking applicants that have demonstrated their originality through creative work in their field of study or interest.
-Applicants need strong letters of recommendation and must take the general test of the GRE no later than November of their senior year.
+Applicants need strong letters of recommendation.

 Kanders Churchill Scholarship

 The Kanders Churchill Scholarship was created to address the growing divide between science and science policy.
 At present, there is just one Kanders Churchill Scholarship available each year.
 The recipient will join the cohort of the existing 15 Churchill Scholars in science, mathematics, and engineering, bringing the size of the group to 16 Scholars.